-Sampling and Reporting Frequency was retained from previous permit.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling and Reporting Frequency was retained from previous permit except for flow.
+Flow sampling frequency was changed from monthly to quarterly due to the small size of the facility.
+Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.